scalabli/quo/docs/api.rst

 The maximum width of formatted content (None implies a sensible default which is 80 for most things).

 property meta
 This is a dictionary which is shared with all the contexts that are nested.
-It exists so that click utilities can store some state here if they need to.
+It exists so that quo utilities can store some state here if they need to.
 It is however the responsibility of that code to manage this dictionary well.

 The keys are supposed to be unique dotted strings.
 For instance module paths are a good choice for it.
-What is stored in there is irrelevant for the operation of click.
+What is stored in there is irrelevant for the operation of quo.
 However what is important is that code that places data here adheres to the general semantics of the system.

 Example usage: